reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```
 In test method `executeGetPaginatedRequest()`, we populate the request parameter (page=1) and execute an HTTP GET request to retrieve the first page of paginated users and verify the response.

-### Executing HTTP GET Request to Get a Specific Record
+### Executing a HTTP GET Request to Get a Specific Record

 Let's execute HTTP GET request to get a specific user record using a response handler: